mikemccand/chromium-compact-language-detector/README.txt

     http://www.krasnahora.cz, pass the string 'cz').
 This gives a hint that can bias the detector somewhat.

-  * hintLanguage (default is None): set to the possible language.
-For example, if the web-server declared the language, or the content itself embedded an http-equiv meta tag declaring the language, pass this (for example, "ITALIAN").
+  * hintLanguageCode (default is None): set to the possible language.
+    For example, if the web-server declared the language, or the content itself embedded an http-equiv meta tag declaring the language, pass this (for example, "it" for Italian).
 This gives a hint that can bias the detector somewhat.

   * hintEncoding (default is None): set to the original encoding of the content (note you still must pass UTF-8 encoded bytes).
 This